AlexBdx/secScraper/docs/index.rst

-.. sec_scrapper documentation master file, created by sphinx-quickstart on Sun Sep 29 19:51:38 2019.
+.. secScrapper documentation master file, created by sphinx-quickstart on Sun Sep 29 19:51:38 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sec_scrapper's documentation!
+Welcome to secScrapper's documentation!
 ========================================

 This library provides a high level access to the SEC data.
 The main goal is to create virtual portfolios based on parsed 10-X filings.